ihreapotheken/IA-SDK-iOS/docs/IAOverTheCounter.md

 }

 ```

-### Presentation
+> [!NOTE]
-Read [Presentation](./Presentation.md) in order to understand how IA SDK screens can be presented in your app.
+> Read [Presentation](./Presentation.md) in order to understand how IA SDK screens can be presented in your app.

+## Interaction with other products

+**IAOverTheCounter** is used by:
+* **IAOrdering**: It shows recommended products on multiple screens.
+Users have the option to search products from the cart screen.
+* **IAIntegrations**: Users can start the search process from the start screen.
+The start screen also shows recommended products.